-- The Power and Fan Status LEDs remain on. - For the Switch 2400M, and for a Switch 1600M in which a module is installed, the Module Status LED also stays on. - The Fault and Self Test LEDs on the switch go off. - The port LEDs near the network ports and on the switch module go into their normal operational mode: - If the ports are connected to active network devices, the Link LEDs stay on and the Mode LEDs behave according to the mode selected.
-In the default mode (Activity), the Mode LEDs should flicker showing network activity on the port. - If the ports are not connected to active network devices, the LEDs will stay off.
+- The Power LED remains on. - For the Switch 1600M, the Fan Status LED also stays on. - For a switch in which a module is installed, the Module Status LED also stays on. - The Fault and Self Test LEDs go off. - The port LEDs on the front of the switch and on the switch module go into their normal operational mode: - If the ports are connected to active network devices, the Link LEDs stay on and the Mode LEDs behave according to the mode selected.
+In the default mode (Activity), the Mode LEDs should flicker showing network activity on the port. - If the ports are not connected to active network devices, the Link and Mode LEDs will stay off.

-If the LED display is different than what is described above, especially if the Fault and Self Test LEDs stay on for more than 60 seconds or they start flashing, the self test has not completed correctly.
+If the LED display is different than what is described above, especially if the Fault and Self Test LEDs stay on for more than 60 seconds or they start blinking, the self test has not completed correctly.
 Refer to chapter 3, "Troubleshooting" for diagnostic help.